Junkers Ju 88: Ju 88C

+The Ju 88 V19 (W.Nr.
+0373) was a test bed for the Ju 88C series.
 The Ju 88C was originally intended as a fighter-bomber and heavy fighter by adding fixed, forward-firing guns to the nose while retaining some bomb carrying ability of the A-series bomber.
 The C-series had a solid metal nose, typically housing one 20 mm MG FF cannon and three 7.92 mm MG 17 machine guns.
 The aircraft retained the ventral Bola gondola under the crew compartment though individual units sometimes removed this to reduce weight and drag to enhance performance.
-The Ju-88C was later used as a night fighter, and this became its main role.
+The Ju 88C was later used as a night fighter, and this became its main role.

 The first version of the Ju 88C was the C-1 with 20 aircraft converted from A-1 airframes.
 Some of them entered service in the Zerstörerstaffel of KG 30 which became part of II./NJG 1 in July 1940.
 The C-1 was followed by the C-2 of which 20 aircraft were converted from A-5 airframes with enlarged wingspan.
 The C-4 became the first production version with 60 produced and 60 converted from A-5 airframes.
 The C-6, of which 900 aircraft were produced, was based on the A-4 airframe with more powerful engines and stronger defensive armament (single- or dual-mount belt-fed 7.92 mm MG 81 or 13 mm MG 131 instead of drum-fed MG 15 machine guns).

 The C-6 as night fighter was typically equipped with FuG 202 Lichtenstein BC low-UHF band airborne intercept radar, using the complex 32-dipole Matratze antennas.
 The first four C-6 night fighters were tested in early 1942 by NJG 2.
 The trials were successful and the aircraft was ordered into production.
 In October 1943, many C-6s were upgraded with new radar systems.
 The first new radar equipment was the FuG 212 Lichtenstein C-1.
 After the UHF-band Lichtenstein radars had been compromised to the Allies in the late spring of 1943, the next development in German AI radar was the VHF-band FuG 220 Lichtenstein SN-2, discarding the 32-dipole Matratze antennae for the much larger eight-dipole Hirschgeweih (stag's antlers) aerials, required for the longer wavelength SN-2 system.